asiwjp/rockhouse-dotnet-collections/README.md

 ﻿RockHouse.Collections
 ===================

-RockHouse.Collections is a Collection class package that mimics the Java language API.
+RockHouse.Collections is a Collection class package that mimics the Java language API and the Apache.Commons.CollectionsAPI.
 It also adds several proprietary APIs.

 The following is an example of a class.